ZexinLee/InterestingCardGame/README.md

 Unity3D, C#, Python, Photoshop, MySql, etc..

 ## How to Build Environment
 Set KBEngine .xml file with the MySQL account.

 Then replace the origin folder assets in KBEngine with Backend/assets and configure assets/res/server/kbengine.xml with correct configuration.

+## Video
+In the directory Demo Video, we prepare a complete version of video for introduction.